ahmadfarid-059/todo-angular/README.md

 # Angular Todo List

 ## Description:
-A todo list app which is built with Angular JS frame work that allows users to add or delete a task
+A todo list app which is built with Angular JS frame work that allows users to add or delete a task.
+The app interacts with a fake JSON server.

 ## Running The App
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.3.